-With more time at home and the uncertain availability of ingredients at the grocery store, many folks are consider planting vegetable gardens to grow some ingredients at home.
+Now that we are getting used to hanging at home, many folks are considering planting vegetable gardens to have fresh ingredients readily available.
 With the threat of frost just about gone, it is time to plant.
 If this is your first time growing vegetables, here are three things to consider before going out to your local garden store.

 If this is your first time with a vegetable garden, you might want to start small.
 Container gardens on the deck or steps can still produce an abundance of tomatoes and other vegetables.
 Focus on growing things you like to eat.
 If you eat a lot salad, grow lettuce.
 Start a container garden of herbs outside your kitchen door.
 That way they will always be close at hand when you are cooking.
 The more you use your garden, the easier it will be to take care of.

 Get started with container gardening with these Big Ideas for Small Spaces from the U of M Extension.